despegar/swagger-ui/README.md

 ### Development
 Use `gulp watch` to make a new build and watch for changes in files.
+Use `gulp deployM2` to make a snapshot to local Maven with the resources.

+### Install
+Use `gulp installM2` to upload a jar with the resources to Maven repository.

 ### Build using Docker